-- 26. For the reasons set out above, the Commissioner determines that the Appellant has failed in his appeal and has not succeeded in showing that the relevant refund was payable. - 27.
-It is understandable that the Appellant will be disappointed with the outcome of his appeal.
-The Appellant has found himself in an unfortunate situation and the Commissioner has every sympathy with his position.
+- 23. For the reasons set out above, the Commissioner determines that the within appeal has failed and that it has not been shown that the relevant refund was payable. - 24.
+It is understandable that there will be disappointment with the outcome of this appeal.
+This is an unfortunate situation and the Commissioner has every sympathy with the position.
 However, the Commissioner has no discretion in these cases due to the application of the four year rule, set out above.
-The Appellant was correct to check to see whether his legal rights were correctly applied. - 28.
-This Appeal is determined in accordance with Part 40A TCA 1997 and in particular, section 949U thereof.
-This determination contains full findings of fact and reasons for the determination.
-Any party dissatisfied with the determination has a right of appeal on a point of law only within 21 days of receipt in accordance with the provisions set out in the TCA 1997.